-I am a research staff member in the Center for Computational Health and manager of the Health Analytics Research Group at IBM Research Cambridge.
+I am a Principal Research Staff Member in the Center for Computational Health and Manager of the Health Analytics Research Group at IBM Research Cambridge.

 My current research focus is on the development and application of data mining, machine learning, and AI techniques to analyze, model and derive actionable insights from real world health data.
 My prior research areas include information retrieval, speech recognition, probabilistic modeling, topic modeling, and statistical language modeling.